 HARMONY, a project funded by the Horizon 2020 EU research program, applies an holistic approach for providing innovative spatial & transport planning tools to metropolitan and regional authorities, in order to support decision-making and lead a sustainable transition to a new mobility era

-The main objective of the HARMONY project is to develop a new generation of harmonised spatial and multimodal transport planning tools which comprehensively model the dynamics of the changing transport sector and spatial organisation, enabling metropolitan area authorities to lead the transition to a low carbon new mobility era in a sustainable manner.
-The main activities of the project are related to:
+The main objective of the HARMONY project was to develop a new generation of harmonised spatial and multimodal transport planning tools, modeling comprehensively the dynamics of the changing transport sector and spatial organisation, and enabling metropolitan area authorities to lead the transition to a low carbon new mobility era in a sustainable manner.
+The main activities of the project were related to:

-- Designing and develop a model suite, integrating land-use models (strategic/long-term), people and freight activity based models (tactical/mid-term), and multimodal network (operational/short-term) models allowing for vertical planning.
+- Designing and develop a model suite (the HARMONY MS), integrating land-use models (strategic/long-term), people and freight activity-based models (tactical/mid-term), and multimodal network models (operational/short-term) allowing for vertical planning.

 - Identify new mobility services, concepts and technologies for people and freight for urban, suburban, and regional transport and their business models.

-- Implementing demonstrations with electric AVs and drones for freight delivery to understand in real-life their requirements.
+- Implementing demonstrations with electric AVs, robots, and drones for freight delivery to understand in real-life their requirements.